 Helena Tavares Kennedy recently published an article “Plants without the plant?
 A look at cannabinoids made with yeasts instead of plants” in Biofuels Digest, in which she highlighted Biomedican’s approach towards the production of cannabis without a plant.
 She explained how yeast-to-cannabinoid proprietary technology came about, who’s involved, what this means for the cannabinoid market, and more.

 The cannabinoids market is rapidly booming due to the increasing demand for cannabinoids in pharmaceuticals, food and beverage, natural health, and cosmetics industries.
-Due to increased demand, Biomedican assessed the need to replace the traditional cannabis production method that is a costly process with short production cycles, limited yields, high labour and energy input, and an increased risk of contamination.
+Biomedican assessed the need to replace the traditional cannabis production method that is a costly process with short production cycles, limited yields, high labour and energy input, and an increased risk of contamination due to increased demand.
 Biomedican developed an alternative method, biosynthesis of cannabinoids, that can produce a scalable supply of cannabinoids, projected to have a global market value of $730 million by 2025.

 Biomedican developed a unique method of cannabinoid biosynthesis production from proprietary yeasts.
 Researchers engineered the selected host organism, Yarrowia Lypolitica, for 20 years and biosynthesized cannabis compounds from the organism.
 Due to this cheaper method, Biomedican filled four patents and raised $3.3M in one year.
-Biomedican is planning to target mature cannabis industries with medical consumption in its initial phase of commercial expansion.
+Biomedican is planning to target mature cannabis industries with medical consumption in its initial commercial expansion phase.